Whether you’re looking to buy a new property or applying for a remortgage, it’s important you understand the loan-to-value (LTV) ratio.

 What if my property value changes?

-If the property value has increased in this time, you should have a much lower LTV.
-However, if the property value has fallen, you may owe the lender more than the property is worth, which can cause issues with remortgaging.
+If the property value has increased in this time, you should have a much lower LTV ratio.
+However, if the property value has fallen, you may owe the lender more than the property is worth.
+This is called negative equity and can cause issues with remortgaging.

 At Norton Finance we specialise in remortgaging, and can help you to achieve the right rate, putting you in touch with the most affordable providers.
 Get in touch today.